chriscooley1/workout-tracker/backend/README.md

 2. Navigate to the project directory and install dependencies by running pip install -r requirements.txt.

-3. If you're using Visual Studio Code, launch the Python Debugger: FastAPI option to run and debug the program seamlessly.
+3. If you're using Visual Studio Code, launch the Python Debugger: FastAPI option to run and debug the program where you can test things using swagger.

 4. Don't forget to create a .env file to store your database information securely.